Disclaimer (Seether album): Musical style

 Disclaimer gained comparison to grunge acts such as Nirvana.
 According to AllMusic's Jason D. Taylor, the album "follows the path that bands such as Staind and Cold have capitalized on in the 21st century".
 He also states that the band's "moody rock edge borders on the formerly prominent grunge style once championed by another trio, Nirvana".

+Promotion

+Beginning with "Fine Again" in late 2002, a total of three singles were released from Disclaimer.
+The lead single was followed by "Driven Under" in March 2003 and "Gasoline" in August.
+Each song was accompanied by a music video.